-• Locally Smoothing a Noisy Model: (Figure 7) This example demonstrates the usefulness of providing local surface deformations.
-Starting with a model of a human male foot acquired from the Visible Human project [21], the user has painted the undesirable wire running along the top of the foot with curvaturedependent paint.
+- Locally Smoothing a Noisy Model: (Figure 14) This example demonstrates the usefulness of providing local surface deformations.
+Starting with a model of a human male foot acquired from the Visible Human project (44), the user has painted the undesirable wire running along the top of the foot with curvature-dependent paint.
 The user then simulates this motion, smoothing away this unwanted artifact.
-Other, more global, diffusion techniques would have removed the detail in the rest of the foot and toes, demonstrating the usefulness in providing local control over a smoothing process.
+Other, more global, diffusion techniques would have removed the detail in the rest of the foot and toes, demonstrating the usefulness in providing local control over a smoothing process. - Stylized Cemetery: (Figure 15) This stylized cemetery scene was created quickly with our modeling system.
+Starting with a base plane, we first created the tree trunk using positive advective paint and then filled in its crown of branches using brush-dependent refinement and more advective paint.
+The gravestones were grown off the base plane using a smoothly varying brush bitmap of a rectangle that decreased in intensity at its ends.
+The engravings on the gravestones show how brush-dependent refinement can create highly detailed geometry on an initially simple object.
+Other examples of multi-resolution deformations include the grassy texture of the ground and the knot in the trunk of the tree.